sdg002/Redis1001/UnitTestProject1/Readme.txt

 What was I doing?
 -----------------
-	Configure the connection string in the settings.json Run the local Redis
-	Write the code for getting/setting
-	How to run in-memory cache for local development?
+	Add to "How to run in-memory cache for local development?"
+	Test ARM template with modified storage account identifier line